presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

         print "The function health_prompt is not defined or has an error"

-10. Now you have a fully functioning hangman program!
-Copy your two function definitions for the last two problems at the top of this code box and try playing the game with your friends. ** There is no solution for this problem, because if you paste in the correct functions, it will work correctly!
-This one's for fun -- nothing to be graded here.**
+6. Now you have a fully functioning hangman program!
+Copy your two function definitions for the last two problems at the top of this code box.
+Then, make a change so that you initially start with 7 health instead of 3.
+Try playing the game with your friends!
+Don't forget to save your code.

-.. activecode:: ps_6_10
+.. activecode:: ps_6_6

     def game_state_prompt(txt ="Nothing", h = 6, m_h = 6, word = "HELLO", guesses = ""):
         res = "\n" + txt + "\n"